Audio can be a part of any personal video. It is usually dealt with in the StoryBuilding Suite, while preparing the Storyboard.

 Please keep in mind the following:

-- All audio fades out in the last two seconds of a video
+- By default all audio fades out in the last two seconds of a video.
+You can change that using audio settings.

 - You can layer as many audio files on top of each other as you want.
 They are simply mixed together.

 - Audio can be longer than the scene, it just runs over to the next scene.
-If the audio is in the last scene, it fades out in the last two seconds.
+If the audio is in the last scene, it doesn't carry over, but ends with the video.

 Building a Narration Track